isc-projects/stork/doc/user/install.rst

 .. note::

-   The Stork agent verifies the server can establish a connection with the agent using the address and port specified in the registration process while the server token is provided.
-To do it, the agent port must be free.
-It means that the agent must not be running in the background.
-If the agent is running (e.g., as a service), it must be stopped before the registration process starts.
+   During the registration with the server token, the Stork agent verifies the server can establish a connection with it using the specified address and port.
+This agent port must be free.
+It means the agent must not run in the background (e.g., as a systemd service).
+If the agent is running, it must be stopped before running the registration commands below.

 The Stork agent installation steps are similar to the Stork server installation steps described in :ref:`install-server-deb` and